-A young woman named Anne Steele had encountered one trial and disappointment after another.
-Being a devout Christian, she continuously sought to praise God-even in sorrow.
-She was engaged to be married, and had looked forward to her wedding day with eagerness.
-The big day finally arrived and so did the guests-but the groom was missing.
-After about an hour of waiting, a messenger brought the tragic news that Anne's fiancé had drowned.
-The sudden shock was almost too much for her, but after a while she regained her spiritual composure.

-Later Anne Steele penned the song that is still found in many hymnbooks:
+Believers are not simply "called" to be thankful to God in all things, thankfulness to God in all things is to be our instinct, our response and action.
+One great example of such a thankful personality is a young woman named Anne Steele.
+Anne encountered one trial and disappointment after another.
+Yes, being a devout Christian, she continuously sought to praise God-even in sorrow.
+How difficult did Anne's life get?
+She had been engaged to be married.
+Like all brides, she looked forward to her wedding day with eagerness.
+The big day finally arrived along with all the guests - but the groom was missing.
+After about an hour of waiting at the altar, a messenger brought the tragic news that Anne's fiancé had drowned.
+The sudden shock was almost too much for her, she ran to a room in tears.
+But after a while she regained her spiritual composure.
+Later Anne penned the song that is still found in many hymnbooks: